-I met Debbie Tidwell during the aftermath of the April 2011 tornadoes.
+There’s a sweet story to tell about this tamale pie recipe.
+I met my friend Debbie during the aftermath of the April 2011 tornadoes.
 I was recovering and so were many families.
-We met at a local church and when she saw that I was recovering too, Dear Debbie wanted to bring over some food to help keep me off my feet.
+We met at a local church and when she saw that I was recovering too, dear Debbie wanted to bring over some food to help keep me off my feet.

 I feel a cooking session coming on…